top of page

 • Marketing Operations Manager - Optimizes marketing processes and tools

-Beyond these core disciplines, there are entire specialized areas of marketing:
+Beyond these core disciplines, there are many other specialized areas of marketing, including:

 What This Means For Your Business

-Understand that you've hired a generalist who can handle several marketing functions competently, but can't be an expert in everything.
+You need a generalist who can competently handle multiple marketing functions.
 Be realistic about what they can accomplish and where you might need to bring in specialists.

 • Manage your social media presence